 Allowing end users to customize their survey administrations by modifying or deleting questions may be an attractive option to obtain maximum utility from the EDSCLS platform and surveys.
-However, modification or deletion of survey content could potentially affect the psychometric properties of the EDSCLS scales, thereby posing significant risks to the comparability of results across education agencies and to using benchmark data to interpret the meaning of scale scores.
-Specifically, the questions to be offered in the EDSCLS are intended to produce psychometrically validated scales, and it is crucial for the statistical validity of those scales that all questions remain in the survey.
-The platform allows education agencies to add questions, in the same multiple-choice form, to the end of the surveys.
-The platform will not provide any reporting on these additional questions.
-However, education agencies can export the data files and perform additional analysis and reporting outside of the system.
+However, modification or deletion of survey content could potentially affect the psychometric properties of the EDSCLS scales.
+Specifically, the questions that are offered in the EDSCLS are intended to produce psychometrically validated scales, and it is crucial for the statistical validity of those scales that all questions remain in the survey.
+The platform allows users to add questions, in the same multiple-choice form, to the end of the surveys.
+The platform will not provide any reporting on these additional questions, and it's not possible to import data from additional questions into a data collection.
+However, users can export the data files and perform additional analysis and reporting outside of the system.